ArtisticPhoenix/eJinn/README.md

  - Do you like having 1 exception per exception class?
  - Are you tired of creating those boring boliler plate classes?
- - Do you like having error codes that are uniuqe in you're library, or project?
+ - Do you like having error codes that are unique in you're whole library, or project?
  - Are you tired of keeping track of all those pesky exception codes?

  Then this little framework may be just for you!